 being home-schooled, and are residents of Dutchess or Putnam counties, can take classes

-is one-third of the standard tuition rate.
+of the standard tuition rate.

 Those interested in learning more are invited to attend an online information session.